yomidevs/yomitan/README.md

 | <kbd>Alt</kbd> + <kbd>r</kbd>    | Add current term as reading to Anki.    |
 | <kbd>Alt</kbd> + <kbd>p</kbd>    | Play audio for current term.            |
 | <kbd>Alt</kbd> + <kbd>k</kbd>    | Add current kanji to Anki.              |

+## Advanced Options

+Click the `Show advanced options` toggle switch in the bottom left corner of the Settings page to enable advanced options.

+### Parse sentences using MeCab

+[MeCab](https://taku910.github.io/mecab/) is a third-party program which uses its own dictionaries and parsing algorithm to decompose sentences into individual words.
+MeCab may provide more accurate parsing results than Yomitan's internal parser.

+In order for Yomitan to use it, both MeCab and a native messaging component must be installed.
+A setup guide can be found [here](https://github.com/starxeras/yomitan-mecab-installer/blob/master/README.md).

 ## Frequently Asked Questions